truegoodcraft/business_project/README.md

    This command highlights whether each adapter is implemented, whether it is configured with credentials, and includes the current organization summary so you can confirm the environment before testing.

+6. (Optional) Configure the Google Drive module from the CLI menu:

+   - Launch the controller and choose **Configure Google Drive module**.
+   - Decide whether to enable the module, then follow the guided prompts to paste or import your Google service-account JSON and any Drive root IDs you want to monitor.
+   - The module stores its configuration in `config/google_drive_module.json` (including masked credentials for reuse), supports an on-demand connection test, and can display a snapshot of the stored settings for quick verification.

-6. (Optional) Pull the latest repository changes from within the same session.
+7. (Optional) Pull the latest repository changes from within the same session.
 Run a dry-run first to confirm the command, then apply it when ready:

    ```bash
    python app.py --update          # Preview the git pull command